uimix-editor/uimix/packages/docs/guide/index.md

 ## Overview

-Macaron is an open-source Web design tool to create and maintain components visually where you can create production components just like in vector design tools.

-It primarily emits Web Components, [which can be used in most frameworks](https://custom-elements-everywhere.com/).
+Macaron is an open-source design tool to visually create Web Components, [which can be used in most frameworks](https://custom-elements-everywhere.com/).

-Unlike other Web design tools, Macaron aims to be integrated directly into your existing codebase and development workflow.
+Unlike most Web design tools, Macaron aims to be integrated directly into your development workflow.
+It runs in VS Code as a custom editor and uses HTML/CSS-based file format that can be stored in a Git repository.

 ## Install the VS Code Extension